 Don’t prowl around town after the sun goes down, searching for cool things to do.
-We’ve found Melbourne’s best nocturnal activities, from David Bowie’s musical to after-hours parties at the museum and NGV.
+We’ve found Melbourne’s best nocturnal activities, from the city’s biggest film festival to tasty winter fun in an igloo or faux ski lodge.

 NGV Friday Nights

 What’s better than spending a morning or afternoon at this year’s Winter Masterpieces exhibition, Terracotta Warriors and Cai Guo-Qiang?
 Seeing it at night amid a very arty party.
 At NGV Friday Nights you can experience Chinese wonders ancient and new.
 Stuff yourself with dumplings and get a tipple or two from the bars.
 Warm up with hot bands and performers like Rainbow Chan and The Audreys.
 Winter sorted – and early spring too, because it’s on until 11 October.

 Bring Continental sophistication to your Fridays at The European Night Market, back throughout July with a Euro disco theme.
 DJ Fleiss provides the soundtrack while you take a culinary tour, from German sausages and Polish dumplings to sweet Italian pastries.
 Drinks include warm mulled wine and the market’s signature Lon Winter’s Night cocktail by local Little Lon Distilling Co.
 Other reasons to start your weekend here include barbershop discounts and a rare chance to step inside Melbourne’s oldest hotel.